cisco/mindmeld/README.md

 ## Quick Start

-Assuming you have pip installed with Python 3.4, Python 3.5 or Python 3.6 and Elasticsearch running in the background:
+Assuming you have pip installed with Python 3.4, Python 3.5, Python 3.6 or Python 3.7 and Elasticsearch running in the background:

 ```
 pip install mindmeld